replayio/docs/src/app/basics/getting-started/record-your-cypress-tests/page.md

 {% steps %}

-## Install the Cypress Plugin
+## Create a new Test Suite team

+Start by visiting our new testsuite form.
+It will create an API key and guide you through each step.

+{% figure
+    alt="Create a cypress team"
+    src="/images/cypress-team.png"
+    height=374
+    width=679
+/%}

-Install the Cypress plugin in your project:
+## Install the Replay Cypress plugin

 {% tabs labels=["npm", "yarn", "pnpm", "bun"] %}
 {% tab %}